21 April 2020

 We’re open Monday to Thursday between 9am and 4pm and Friday 9am to 2pm, except bank holidays.

 If you cannot visit the Macmillan Information Centre, we have a telephone service, with an answer phone and can arrange to call you at home.
+We also offer chats virtually.

 Macmillan Cancer Information Centre